fix hyper/local command

 - 1 = # of biased bonds on this step

-- 2 = max strain Eij of any bond on this step (unitless)
+- 2 = max strain Eij of any bond on this step (absolute value, unitless)

-- 3 = average bias potential for all biased bonds on this step (energy units)
+- 3 = average bias coeff for all bonds on this step (unitless)

 - 4 = average # of bonds/atom on this step